devzendo/digimorse/NOTEBOOK.md

 Fixed the playback sine wave distortion - I wasn't setting the phase back to zero when the amplitude reached zero.

+## 22 February 2023

+Decent progress on the Gaussian Frequency Shift Keying, with much help from Minoru Tomobe's RustFT8 at https://github.com/w-ockham/RustFT8 for a conversion of the ft8_lib GFSK code to Rust, which helped with the transmitter, and also for the graph plotting code used to visualise and tune the GFSK code.
+There will be more tuning to do on this, but it's making reasonable sounds (to the ear; not passed through a spectrum analyser yet).

+## 4 March 2023

+Updated to a later Rust 1.64, and started trying to get it working on Windows.
+PortAudio is tricky to build, but have committed its static library.
+There's distortion on the audio (sidetone and GFSK).